bfalloonutas/SpaceXData/README.md

 Technologies

-request package for api get requests in python
+request package for api GET requests in python

 django-extensions package to allow for scripts to run on the django enviroment